 About the Concert

-To reserve your seats in advance, please make a donation and indicate how many people are coming.
-The suggested donation for this concert is $35 per adult, but any amount is welcome.
+To reserve your seats in advance, please make a donation.
+The suggested donation for this concert is $30.00 per person but any amount is welcome.
+You may donate online or by check.

-To donate by mail, send a check payable to “Core Memory Concerts” to:
+Draft a personal check payable to “Core Memory Concerts” and mail it to this address:

 Craig Maynard 103 North Road Wakefield, RI 02879